 In December of the year 119, Hadrian suffered a heavy personal blow.
 He said farewell to his beloved mother-in-law, Salonia Matidia, who had died in her early 50s.

 The Historia Augusta is the only literary source that mentions Matidia.
-She is first mentioned as being along with Plotina and Attianus who were escorting Trajan’s ashes from Antioch to Rome (HA Had.
+She is first mentioned as being along with Plotina and Attianus, who escorted Trajan’s ashes from Antioch to Rome (HA Had.
 5.9).
 Two other passages record “special honours” given to her following her death.

 On his mother-in‑law he bestowed special honour by means of gladiatorial games and other ceremonies.
 HA Had.
 9.9